 Luis Aldás was a character actor, whom we’ve encountered previously on Scifist in the medical SF/horror film A Macabre Legacy (1940, review).
 René Cardona Jr., playing Medico Asesino’s sidekick, later became a distinguished director of schlock himself, as well as a screenwriter and producer.
 Many of René Cardona, Sr.’s later films were made in collaboration with his son, René Cardona Jr. and his grandson René Cardona III, creating a dynasty of Z movies.
 More on both of them in later posts.

 Producer Gregorio Walerstein made close to 200 films in his career.
 In 1994 he was awarded with a special lifetime achievement Ariel, and in 1997 with the Salvador Toscano Medal, “in appreciation of a filmography which includes high quality works and practically every genre”.
 Editor Rafael Ceballos was a three-time Ariel winner, plus a lifetime achievement award.
 Production designer Jorge Fernández was nominated for an Ariel five times and won once.
-Fernández actually goes back all the way to Mexico’s first science fiction movie Los muertos hablan, and went on to design El baul macabro (1936), El enmascarado de plata (1954), Los platillos voladores (1956), La casa del terror (1960), and Kalimán en el siniestro mundo de Humanón (1976).
+Fernández actually goes back all the way to Mexico’s first science fiction movie Los muertos hablan, and went on to design El baul macabro (1936), El enmascarado de plata (1954), Los platillos voladores (1956, review), La casa del terror (1960), and Kalimán en el siniestro mundo de Humanón (1976).